zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 Beancounters
 ~~~~~~~~~~~~

 The ``openvz`` datasource also pulls data from the OpenVZ host device's
-``/proc/user_beancounters`` file.
-Like the vestat data points, this ZenPack
+``/proc/user_beancounters`` file, which contains a number of container-specific
-includes some beancounters data points that are already defined for you,
+metrics.
+This ZenPack includes some beancounters data points that are already
-but additional ones you may be interested can also be defined and will
+defined for you, but additional ones you may be interested can also be defined
-be populated with data by the ``OpenVZContainer`` monitoring template
+and will be populated with data by the ``OpenVZContainer`` monitoring template
 if found.

 These data points will appear with the prefix ``openvz.`` in the Data Points